Frequently Asked Questions

 9. I own another home.
 What will happen if I allow one of the homes to go to foreclosure or short sale it.

-- If you allow a home to go to foreclosure and you own another one, the lien holder from the foreclosed home may pursue equity in the other home.
+- If you allow a home to go to foreclosure and you own another one, the lien holder from the foreclosed home may pursue equity in the other home to satisfy the deficiency balance on the foreclosed home.

 10. What are the tax implications of a short sale?